Thomas-Shephard/io-utils/README.md

 ### Retrieve file path from the user

-FilePathInput is a class that allows for the retrieval of an existing file or directory path from the user.
+FileInput is a class that allows for the retrieval of an existing file or directory path from the user.

 ```csharp
 using IOUtils.Input;